marianosimone/take-a-look/quotes.md

 > If something fails where you thought it would fail, that is not a failure.

 Kevin Kelly, ["99 Additional Bits of Unsolicited Advice"](https://kk.org/thetechnium/99-additional-bits-of-unsolicited-advice/)

+> You _cannot_ be anything you want to be - but you _can_ be a lot more of who you already are

+Tom Rath, "Strengths Finder 2.0"